samschott/desktop-notifier/README.md

 * Clickable notifications (requires platform support)
 * Notifications with buttons (requires platform support)
 * Asyncio integration to execute callbacks on user interaction
+* Notification sounds
-* Limit maximum number of notification shown in the notification history
+* Limit maximum number of notifications shown in the notification center
 * Pure Python dependencies only, no extension modules

 ## Installation